tanush-em/building-footprint-extraction/README.md

 # Building Footprint Extraction

+**This is a proprietary project and any suspection of copying of IP wil lead to legal consequences.**

 ## Overview

 This application automates the extraction of building footprints from raster images using deep learning and geospatial processing techniques.
 The tool provides a streamlined workflow for users to: